 On the other hand, if I denied myself any cake at all, what would be the point of living this amazing life and gift I’ve been given?
 Not to experience the benefits of being alive? 😮

 During the week we’ll eat the sort of breakfast, lunch and dinner meals that you can find in my recipe listings.
-Lynne and I are both members of a local gym and you can read suggested exercise routines here on my blog.
+My other half and I are both members of a local gym.
 We aim for the recommended NHS (2 hours and 30 minutes) of moderate intensity aerobic activity and 2 or more days per week muscle-strengthening activity.

 The overall key is moderation.
 During the week we’ll stick to the 80% rule, because we have the weekend to look forward to.
 I’ll be thinking about what kind of dessert I might make for Sunday pudding.
 It makes it all worthwhile, and guilt free to know I’ve earned it.

 It’s not difficult to change your weekly eating habits to ensuring you eat a wide variety of lean proteins, such as fish, turkey, chicken and pulses.
 Unprocessed whole grains, low-fat dairy products and plenty of fresh fruits and vegetables 80 percent of the time.